auth0/Auth0.Android/README.md

 ### Web-based Auth

-In your application's `AndroidManifest.xml` file register the WebAuthActivity
+In your application's `AndroidManifest.xml` file register the WebAuthActivity inside the `application` tag like

 ```xml